The Exodus Pattern

 The Exodus Journey

-It’s as if God stamped his signature on a blank canvas labeled ‘Exodus’ before creating a masterpiece.
-Exodus proves God’s authority over other gods.
+It’s as if God stamped his signature on a blank canvas labeled ‘Exodus’ before creating a masterpiece and this proves God’s authority over other gods.
 God beats all the Egyptian gods in every aspect of creation.
 God exhibits his strength from the life-giving Nile to the heavenly sun.
 By the time the people reach Sinai, they’ve seen God’s constancy, compassion, might, infinite reach, and majesty.
 The Law begins by reminding Israel of God’s exodus labor.

 Passover, which commemorates the Exodus, is fundamental to Israel’s identity.

 The exodus inspires prophetic hope.
 The migration memorial is retroactive and foreshadows a future departure.
 Prophets like Isaiah used the exodus to foretell a future deliverance for God’s people.
-The exodus was a declaration of God’s good purpose for his people—that they might serve him without fear all their lives—and each celebration of the exodus looked forward to that day.
+And this was a declaration of God’s good purpose for his people—that they might serve him without fear all their lives—and each celebration of the exodus looked forward to that day.

 Your weekly dose of prophetic wisdom and anointing awaits you.
 Join our LIVE Conference Call!